 Senator Sykes’ unwavering commitment to his constituents opened many doors for him during his time spent in the Ohio House of Representatives.
 Sen. Sykes has served as Assistant Majority Floor Leader, Chair of the House Finance & Appropriations Committee, Chair of the Joint Committee on Agency Rule Review, Co-Chair of the Ohio Constitution Modernization Committee, and Co-Chair of the Budget Planning & Management Commission.

-That same commitment and innovation has earned Senator Sykes’ several distinguished awards, including but not limited to Public Elected Official of the Year award (2012 National Association of Social Workers), Champion for Working Families & Civil Rights Award (2015 Ohio AFL-CIO in 2015, the Alumni Honor Award from the University of Akron in 2015, the Legislative Champion of the Year (2018 Ohio Alliance of Boys and Girls Clubs), Outstanding Contributions to Health Education Award (2018 Ohio Society of Public Health Education), Legislator of the Year Award (2018 Ohio Association of Elections Officials), Small Business Advocate of the Year Award (2018 Greater Cleveland Partnership and its Council of Smaller Enterprises), Progressive Hero Award (2020 Ohio Democratic Party in 2020.
+That same commitment and innovation has earned Senator Sykes several distinguished awards, including the Public Elected Official of the Year Award from the National Association of Social Workers in 2012, the Champion for Working Families & Civil Rights Award from the Ohio AFL-CIO in 2015, the Alumni Honor Award from the University of Akron in 2015, the Legislative Champion of the Year Award from the Ohio Alliance of Boys and Girls Clubs in 2018, the Outstanding Contributions to Health Education Award from the Ohio Society of Public Health Education in 2018, the Legislator of the Year Award from the Ohio Association of Elections Officials in 2018, the Small Business Advocate of the Year Award from the Greater Cleveland Partnership and its Council of Smaller Enterprises in 2018, the Progressive Hero Award from the Ohio Democratic Party in 2020.

 Senator Sykes has passed along his experience in public service to students as a professor of Political Science and Director of the Columbus Program in Intergovernmental Issues at Kent State University Sykes completed his undergraduate studies at Ohio University where received his B.B.A. in Management and Organizational Behavior.
 From there, Sykes attended Wright State University and Harvard University where he earned a Masters of Social and Applied Economics and a Masters of Public Administration, respectively.
 All of which lead to the achievement of Dr. Sykes earning a Ph.D. in Public Administration from the University of Akron.
 In December 2020, he obtained Professor Emeritus standing at Kent State University.

-Senator Sykes is married to Barbara Sykes, president and CEO of the Ohio Legislative Black Caucus Foundation.
+Sykes is married to Barbara Sykes, president and CEO of the Ohio Legislative Black Caucus Foundation.
 They have two beautiful daughters, Stancy and Emilia, and two energetically loving grandchildren, Hugh and Hope.